This post is sponsored by Johnson Farms Plants and Pumpkins.

 Food and Beverage at Johnson Farms

-Our family can’t resist the a dozen donuts – we choose half pumpkin and half apple cider.
+Our family can’t resist the dozen donuts – we choose half pumpkin and half apple cider.
 Hot dogs, chips, nachos, cookies, and candy are also on the menu if you need something more substantial.
 To drink, you can choose from hot or cold apple cider or hot chocolate or coffee when the cold weather hits!

 Mom Tips